 The words from the quote below shook the bones of many in the original IT.
 The fear of clowns sky-rocketed and children were not the only ones who feared the darkness under their beds and inside of their closets.
 Pennywise the clown is a symbol of the horror community and is coming back to theaters for IT 2.
 Where the Losers Club will face their childhood horror, Pennywise, once again: but this time they are adults.

 “I’m every nightmare you’ve ever had.
 I’m your worst dream come true.
-I’m everything you’re afraid of,”
+And I’m everything you’re afraid of,”

 Pennywise the Clown, Stephan Kings IT 1990.

 Pennywise The Clown made its debut in the original novel by Stephan King, released September 15, 1986.
-The first movie adaption was released November 18, 1990, starring Tim Curry as Pennywise.
+The first movie adaption remained released November 18, 1990, starring Tim Curry as Pennywise.
 Then in 2017, the second movie adaptation, IT, was released, starring Bill Skarsgård as a modern Pennywise.
 The film follows the self-proclaimed Losers Club and their struggle to fight the evil that is haunting them and their home town of Derry, Maine.

 Derry, ME: The Town of IT 1 & IT 2